Ajatt-Tools/dictpopup/README.md

 ```
 #### If you do not use X11
 Then you can replace the `make` command above with `make O_HAVEX11=0`.\
-This will disable X11 related code, which is currently responsible for obtaining the window title of the focused window and also for listening for clipboard updates.
+This will disable X11 related code, which is currently responsible for obtaining the window title of the focused window.
-This means adding sentences to Anki won't be very pleasant.

 ## Setup
 After the program installation you need to create a database where the dictionary entries are read from.